 The Centers for Medicare and Medicaid Services (CMS) requires all hospitals to publish their charge description master.
 To offer our patients more information about costs and charges, we share our price transparency file*.
 This is a comprehensive listing of individual procedures, services and items billable to a hospital patient or a patient's health insurance provider.
 It is important to note the file does not reflect what a patient actually pays, but rather charges before specific variables, like insurance plans, are applied.

 CMS requires all hospitals to share this document in the format provided here.
 We want you to be empowered with as much information as possible when making healthcare choices and planning for care – but we want you to understand there are many variables related to your specific care and your insurance coverage that aren’t accounted for here.
-Use this document to become more informed but use it in conjunction with our price estimate tool and/or a call to our counselors to better understand your individual care costs.
-These resources take into account more information that is specific to you.
+You may use this document to become more informed.
+We also suggest our online price estimate tool and/or a call to our counselors to give you a more personalized estimate for your care, and for you to better understand your individual care costs.
+These resources take into account information more specific to you.

 When reviewing the price transparency file, remember:

-- While this document outlines standard base charges, and certain other information, these are not necessarily charges a patient will see.
+- While this document outlines standard base charges, and certain other information, these are not necessarily charges a patient will have to pay.

 - Every patient is unique and actual payment is highly dependent upon a combination of factors.